-- 2. Satisfactory completion of criminal background check pursuant to the BHSP licensing regulations (LAC 48:I.Chapter 56), La.
-R.S.
-40:1203.1 et seq., La R.S.
-15:587 (as applicable), and any applicable state or federal law or regulation; - 3.
-Employees and contractors must not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or the Department of Health and Human Services' Office of Inspector General; - 4.
+- 3. Employees and contractors must not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or the Department of Health and Human Services' Office of Inspector General; - 4.
 Direct care staff must not have a finding on the Louisiana State Adverse Action List; - 5.
-Pass a TB test prior to employment; - 6.
-Pass drug screening tests as required by agency's policies and procedures; - 7.
+Pass drug screening tests as required by agency's policies and procedures; - 6.
 Complete American Heart Association (AHA) recognized First Aid, CPR and seizure assessment training.
 Psychiatrists, APRNs/ PAs, RNs and LPNs are exempt from this training.
-(See Appendix D); - 8.
+(See Appendix D); - 7.
 Non-licensed direct care staff are required to complete a basic clinical competency training program approved by OBH prior to providing the service.
-(See Appendix D); and - 9.
+(See Appendix D); and - 8.
 Complete a recognized crisis intervention training.